 - Identify an appropriate comparator of the opposite sex

-- The comparator must work for the same employer as the claimant (person brining the claim) and their work must be equal to yours.
+- The comparator must work for the same employer as the claimant (person bringing the claim) and their work must be equal to yours

-- Compare your terms and conditions with that of your comparator and show that the comparator has a more favorable term or terms that you.
+- Compare your terms and conditions with that of your comparator and show that the comparator has a more favourable term or terms that you

-- Asses whether the difference in terms can be justified by the employer.
-This is known as the genuine material factor defense and will establish at the employment tribunal whether the difference in pay is due to sex discrimination.
+- Assess whether the difference in terms can be justified by the employer.
+This is known as the genuine material factor defence and will establish at the employment tribunal whether the difference in pay is due to sex discrimination.